Child Custody Lawyer in Roseville, CA

 - If one parent decides to relocate to another state, a California judge must review the current custody orders to see if a modification is appropriate in light of the proposed moved

 - If one parent has engaged in violent behavior or has been found to be in possession of illegal drugs, a family law judge may sign off on a modification.

 - A California judge will typically consider a child custody modification if the current visitation schedule has not been followed and/or if there has been a lack of communication between parents.

 - Additionally, if the custodial parent passes away, a court will need to determine if the non-custodial parent should assume full responsibility for the child, or if a third party, such as a grandparent or other family member, will assume custody.

 Our team at the Bez Law Firm, P.C. can answer your questions about the modification process and grounds for changing court-ordered arrangements.
-Our Roseville custody lawyers are prepared to advocate for you, protecting your parental rights and your child's best interests.
+Our Roseville child custody lawyers are prepared to advocate for you, protecting your parental rights and your child's best interests.

 Move Away Cases in California

 Moving with your child for purposes of changing his or her residence requires an agreement from the other parent or court order.
 There are several factors the court must consider when determining if a move away is in the child’s best interest.
 Call the Roseville custody attorney to discuss your move away request and facts that might support your request.

 Contact the Bez Law Firm, P.C. for Your Consultation